 As I near the end of my undergraduate years I must think carefully about my next steps.
 What will I do?
 Where will I go?
 Oh, and how?
 The elusive real world no longer feels so abstract.
 I have to think about how I fare against a qualified and competitive workforce.
 Well, for me this is a little different.
 I am applying for postgraduate study and I feel comfortably nestled in the world of academia.
 Still, graduate admissions don’t come easy.
 I strongly… Read moreInternational experiences that boost your CV

 As the sun sets earlier and the days become colder, it is worth anyone’s time to understand just how to get through a typical Scottish winter.
-We here in Edinburgh are lucky due to the city’s location, south and surrounded by hills that help block a bit of wind.
-However, we have not escaped the frigid temperatures and chill — but that doesn’t mean we can’t prepare for them!
-This blog post will outline the keys the surviving Edinburgh weather… Read moreHow to survive Scottish weather
+We here in Edinburgh are lucky due to the city’s setting: it’s southerly location and hills that help block a bit of wind.
+However, we have not escaped the frigid temperatures and chill – but that doesn’t mean we can’t prepare for them!
+This blog post will outline the keys to surviving Edinburgh weather and… Read moreHow to survive Scottish weather

 Yesterday was International Stress Awareness Day and it got me thinking about all the ways I try to manage stress.
 I’m no stress-busting expert and I won’t throw age-old clichéd mantras at you.
 No, I’d rather give you something productive to do.
 Everyone knows a healthy body makes for a happy mind (oops, is that a cliché?), and the key to my happiness is certainly food.
 As student’s our relationship with food can be tricky… No time for anything but… Read moreStress, Eat Your Heart Out!